Last updated Dec 1, 2022

 • Explain your app's scaling factors (for example, database accesses, concurrent request processing, queues, bulk operations, non-linear operations, pagination, or N+1 API calls for additional data)?

-• Explain what do you expect your app to do in the presence of:
+• Explain how you expect your app to handle:

 • thousands of concurrent users